 This finding is consistent with the flux ratio analysis in Section \ref{sec:prior_impact}, which used the running median and found a small systematic underestimation of $\sim$4.5 per~cent.
 The fact that different statistical estimators (the mean of the residuals versus the median of the flux ratio) on this non-Gaussian distribution both show that any systematic bias is minor, at the few-percent level, provides strong support for the reliability of the results.

-\subsubsection{Individual Flux density Uncertainties}
+\subsubsection{Individual Flux Density Uncertainties}

 To understand the nature of the individual uncertainties, we examine the asymmetry of the posterior probability distributions, as shown in Figure \ref{fig:uncertainty_asym}.
 We quantify the shape of the posterior by the ratio of the upper uncertainty (84th - 50th percentile) to the lower uncertainty (50th - 16th percentile).
 A ratio of 1 indicates a symmetric, Gaussian-like posterior.
-For the vast majority of sources, the posterior remains symmetric (ratio $\approx$ 1) down to flux densities comparable to, and even slightly below, the 1.3\,$\mu$Jy (1$\sigma$) noise limit.
+For the vast majority of sources, the posterior remains symmetric (ratio $\approx$ 1) down to flux densities comparable to, and even slightly below, the \rev{1.3}\,$\mu$Jy\rev{/beam} (1$\sigma$) noise limit.
 This indicates that for most sources at the noise level, the uncertainties are well-behaved.
 For faint sources below the noise limit, the ratio becomes $\gg 1$.
 This is an expected consequence of the posterior being truncated by the physical non-negativity constraint on flux density, resulting in a skewed distribution with a long tail towards higher values.
 Interestingly, the plot also reveals a population of sources at intermediate flux densities that exhibit highly skewed uncertainties (ratio > 2). \rev{This behaviour is expected: at lower flux densities, the posterior becomes increasingly affected by the physical non-negativity constraint on flux density, leading to asymmetric uncertainties.
 This is a natural consequence of lower S/N rather than an indication of unreliable measurements.}